quelleck/BlhueSky/README.md

 ./lights.py
 - Reboot the pi.
 Remember BlhueSky sleeps for 30 seconds on boot.
 Your lights will flash and turn off when it starts.

+You can use

+sudo /etc/init.d/blhuesky.sh status/start/stop

+to check on the status of, start, or stop the process.